abinit/abinit/doc/mkdocs-user-guide/abinit.md

           ecut1  10
           ecut2  15

-means that there are 2 datasets : a first in which
+means that there are 2 datasets: a first in which

          acell 8 8 8  ecut 10